sunfounder/picar-x/docs/source/ezblock_traffic.rst

 Traffic Sign Detection
 ===============================

-In this project, you will use a new detection function, **traffic sign detection**.
-The traffic sign detection process is as follows:
+This project uses an image detection function to look for traffic signs, and make the PiCar-X follow the instructions on the sign.

-First, the video frames are pre-processed by OpenCV and regions are selected on the image, then the regions are passed into the model that has been trained using TensorFlow.
-Finally, according to the type and accuracy returned by the model, the corresponding region on the image is framed and labeled with the type and accuracy.
+The turn **traffic sign detection [on]** block will recognize 4 different traffic sign models included in the printable PDF below.

-We have trained 4 traffic sign models for PiCar-X, which you can print yourself, but you need to be careful to make sure they are printed in color.
+When the PiCar-X detects a **STOP** sign, it will come to a stop, a **FORWARD** sign will make it drive forward, and the **LEFT** or **RIGHT** arrows will make it turn that direction.

-* `Traffic Sign Cards File <https://github.com/sunfounder/picar-x/blob/v2.0/printfile/Traffic%20Sign%20Cards.pdf>`_
+* :download:`[PDF]Traffic Sign Cards <https://github.com/sunfounder/sf-pdf/raw/master/prop_card/object_detection/traffic-sign-cards.pdf>`

 .. image:: img/block/taffics_sign.png

 .. note::

-    Please understand that the printed traffic sign cardboard may be a little different from the one we trained because of the color difference or material, which will lead to a less accurate recognition.
+    The printed traffic sign colors may have a slightly different hue from the Ezblock color models due to printer toner differences, or the printed medium, such as a tan-colored paper.
+This can cause a less accurate color recognition.

-This project is based on :ref:`Minecart` with traffic sign detection, detecting a **STOP** sign will make it stop, and a **FORWARD** sign will make it drive forward.
-You can view the detection results via Video Monitor on Ezblock Studio.
+This project is based on :ref:`Minecart` , but instead of using the grayscale sensor, the PiCar-X uses an algorithm for traffic sign detection.
+The detection results can be viewed via the Video Monitor in Ezblock Studio.

 .. image:: img/block/traffic_detect.PNG